Nick-vdM/mental-maths-test-tools/README.md

 I wanted to be able to fully customise what I can do with it.
 That's the point of this.

-These exercises are based off
+These exercises are based off [Secrets Of Mental Math: The Mathemagician's Guide to Lightning Calculation and Amazing Math Tricks](https://www.amazon.com.au/Secrets-Mental-Math-Arthur-Benjamin/dp/0307338401)
 ## Installation guide
 Run this from inside the main folder:
 ```